aerospaceresearch/findsatbyrf/README.md

 4. On the command-line interface, if -tle is enabled, there will be information about the offset between the calculated frequencies from the wave file and from the tle file as well as the standard error of the signal compared to prediction.

 All files are exported with name and directory as selected with the [-o] argument.

+## Test files:
+You can use the files [here](https://drive.google.com/drive/folders/1xJYhjG-9HT8RZG5PgqbY8jZbCk6mBn_r?usp=sharing) to test the code.

 # Description: